jayyanar/multiagent-langgraph-ollama/app/src/info.md

 Backward compatibility: How to handle legacy code/data The key difference from HLD: LLD should be detailed enough that a developer can start coding immediately without making major design decisions.
 Think of it as the blueprint that developers will directly translate into code.

+==

+Seeking Your Approval to Initiate My Resignation

+First and foremost, I want to sincerely thank you for everything you've done for me over the years.
+You've been much more than a manager—you've been a mentor, a well-wisher, a trusted friend, and like a big sister who has always believed in me, supported me, and guided me through every stage of my journey.

+Thank you for referring me to this role and placing your trust and confidence in me.
+The opportunity to work on such an incredible AI initiative has been one of the most rewarding experiences of my career.
+I'm equally grateful for the amazing team you've built.
+Every day has been an opportunity to learn, grow, and become a better engineer and leader because of the culture you've created.

+After a great deal of careful thought and discussion with my family, I have decided to pursue another opportunity that aligns with my current personal and long-term priorities.
+This was not an easy decision, especially because of the respect, gratitude, and affection I have for you and the team.

+Before initiating the resignation process in Workday, I wanted to personally inform you and seek your approval.
+I would like to request **Friday, August 28** as my proposed last working day, subject to your approval and any organizational requirements.

+I am deeply thankful for your mentorship, trust, and unwavering support.
+Whatever I have achieved here has been possible because you believed in me and gave me opportunities to take on meaningful challenges.
+I will always be grateful for that.

+I hope to continue learning from you and stay connected long after our professional paths diverge.

 Want me to help you create an LLD template or work on a specific section for your project?